SFe-Team-was-taken/SFe/sfe64-latest/format-specification/sfe-format-specification.md

 ## 2.3 Parameter terminology

-The parameter terminology used in version 4 is broadly the same as the E-mu(r) SF2.04 standard, with these additions:
+The parameter terminology used in version 4 is broadly the same as the E-mu® SF2.04 standard, with these additions:

 - Amplification - An increase in volume or amplitude of a signal.
 - Flat - Said of a tone that is lower in pitch than another reference tone.